isomerpages/pmo-carbonmarketcoop/_sg-article-6-cooperation/Bhutan/Application Process.md

 </summary>
 <div data-type="detailsContent" class="isomer-details-content">
 <p></p>
-<p>The project applicant submits the completed (i) <u>Singapore-Peru Authorisation Application Form</u> (in
+<p>The Project Applicant submits the completed <u>Singapore-Bhutan Authorisation Application Form</u> (in
-English and Spanish); and (ii) Peru’s Registration of a Carbon Market Mitigation Activity under Cooperative Approaches in RENAMI (in English and Spanish) to the Joint Committee.</p>
+English) to the Joint Committee.</p>
 <p>If the Request for Authorisation is accepted by both countries, the Joint
 Committee will:</p>
 <ul data-tight="true" class="tight">
 <li>
-<p>Forward to the project applicant the <u>Letters of Authorisation</u> issued
+<p>Forward to the Project Applicant the <u>Letters of Authorisation</u> issued
-by Singapore and Peru respectively</p>
+by Singapore and Bhutan respectively</p>
 </li>
 <li>
-<p>Enter the mitigation activity into the database of authorised mitigation
+<p>Enter the Mitigation Activity into the Project Register; and</p>
-activities; and</p>
 </li>
 <li>
-<p>Issue a <u>Joint Statement of Authorisation</u> to the project applicant,
+<p>Issue a <u>Joint Statement of Authorisation</u> to the Project Applicant,
 and publish it online.</p>
 </li>
 </ul>
-<p>The project applicant may then proceed with the registration of the mitigation
+<p>The Project Applicant may then proceed with the <strong>registration</strong> of
-activity with the carbon crediting programme specified in the Letters of Authorisation and inform the Joint Committee of the successful registration.
-The project applicant may then proceed with the implementation of the project.</p>
+the Mitigation Activity with the carbon crediting programme specified in the Letters of Authorisation and <strong>inform</strong> the Joint Committee of the successful registration.
+The Project Applicant may then proceed with the implementation of the project.</p>
-<p>If the proposed mitigation activity is not authorised, the project applicant
+<p>If the proposed Mitigation Activity is not authorised, the Project Applicant
 will be informed, along with any reasons for the non-acceptance (if relevant).</p>
 <table style="minWidth: 25px">
 <colgroup>